ora: from Greek ώρα, meaning hour ; time;

 1 ora equals one hour of digital work.
 Period.

 Doing socially important work is awesome and rewarding in itself, but spending your nights and weekends contributing to free software or nonprofit projects often leads to burn out.

-Every hour you contribute to a nonprofit, libre/free software or creative-commons project you receive an ora, so others can in turn help you with your own projects.
+Every hour you contribute to a commons project you receive an ora, so others can in turn help you with your own projects.
 Less sleepless nights!

-People can spend more time on projects they believe in, or that are simply more fun to work on.
+You can spend more time on projects you believe in, or that are simply more interesting to work on.

-Important projects and ideas that the world actually needs get the attention they deserve, regardless of whether it makes money or not.
+An important initiative can get the attention it deserves, regardless of whether it makes money or not.